Zhongfu-Mao/The-Road-To-Fullstack/docs/Cloud/AWS/Associate Level.md

 * A CloudTrail Trail logs any events to S3 for indefinite retention
 * Trail can be within Region or all Regions

+!!! tip

+    CloudTrail logs record information about:

+    * Who requested the action?
+    * Where did the request originate from and when?
+    * What was requested?
+    * The full API response

 #### CloudTrail Events

 * `Management Events`: